Alfresco/docs-alfresco/content-services/community/upgrade/index.md

 8. When you are certain the new installation is thoroughly validated, remove the old installation and repository.

-## Apply recommended database patch
+## Apply optional performance database patch
+>**Note.** This patch can take hours to run on larger systems.

-Alfresco Content Services 7.0 contains a recommended database patch, which adds two indexes to the `alf_node` table and three to `alf_transaction`.
+Content Services 7.0 contains a recommended database patch, which adds two indexes to the `alf_node` table and three to `alf_transaction`.
 This patch is optional, but recommended for larger implementations as it can have a big positive performance impact.
 These indexes are not automatically applied during upgrade, as the amount of time needed to create them might be considerable.
 They should be run manually after the upgrade process completes.

 To apply the patch, an admin should set the following Alfresco global property to `true`: